DaanMatch/securefieldapi/Documentation_Draft.md

 ### Note:

 This version of the documentation is neither complete nor robust.
 It (hopefully) contains enough information to help you understand how to get started using/working on the current version of the API.
-This documentation and the API itself is subject to change.
+Both the documentation and the API itself are subject to change.

 <br/>